Pylades: Tauris

 Pylades plays a major role in another of Euripides' plays, Iphigeneia in Tauris.
 In order to escape the persecutions of the Erinyes, Orestes is ordered by Apollo to go to Tauris, carry off the statue of Artemis, which had fallen from heaven, and bring it to Athens.
 He goes to Tauris with Pylades and the pair are at once imprisoned by the people, among whom the custom is to sacrifice all strangers to Artemis.
 Orestes is seized by a mania for fear of the barbarians; Pylades tends to him, acting, as described in Lucian's Amores "not only like a lover but like a father."
 The priestess of Artemis, whose duty it is to perform the sacrifice, is Orestes' sister Iphigeneia.
 She offers to release Orestes if he carries home a letter from her to Greece; he refuses to go, but bids Pylades take the letter while he himself stays to be slain.
 Pylades eventually agrees, but the letter causes Orestes to recognise Iphigenia and reveal himself.
 The three escape together, carrying with them the image of Artemis.

 Pylades and Orestes

 The relationship between Orestes and Pylades has been presented by some authors of the Roman era as romantic or homoerotic.
-The dialogue Erotes ("Affairs of the Heart"), attributed to Lucian, compares the merits and advantages of heterosexuality and homoeroticism, and Orestes and Pylades are presented as the principal representatives of a loving friendship:
+The dialogue Erotes ("Affairs of the Heart"), attributed to Lucian, compares the merits and advantages of heterosexuality and homoeroticism, and Orestes and Pylades are presented as the principal representatives of a loving relationship: